Extended field theories are local and have classifying spaces: Introduction

-Roughly, the strategy for our proof is to decompose bordisms into pieces whose map to the target ${\cal S}$ factors through some element of the open cover.
+\begin{remark} We use the term $\infty$-sheaf as shorthand for simplicial presheaves that satisfy the homotopy descent condition.
+We emphasize that we do not use quasicategories in the present paper.
+Instead, we use model categories for all constructions. \end{remark}

+The strategy of the proof roughly goes as follows.
+First, we show that it suffices to prove \cref{local} when the functor $\FFT_{d,T}$ is restricted to the full subcategory of representable presheaves in $\sPSh(\FEmb_d)$.
+This follows by showing that the bordism category depends homotopy cocontinuously on the geometric structure at the level of \emph{presheaves}.
+This part of the proof follows easily from our definition of the bordism category.

+In the case of representable presheaves, it turns out that our bordism category simplifies to a very concrete and easy to understand category of \emph{embedded} bordisms.
+To prove \cref{local} for representables, we must show that for every bordism embedded in a fixed ambient manifold~$W$, and for every open cover of~$W$, we can decompose the bordism into pieces in such a way that each piece in the decomposition is contained in some element of the open cover.
 Decomposing bordisms into such pieces turns out to be quite delicate.
 Furthermore, the entire space of such decompositions must be contractible (see \cref{contractible.cuts}), which is the most difficult part of the proof.